Zhenwu Temple

 真武宮

-Wuji Zhenwu Temple is dedicated to Zhenwu Da Di (also known as Xuantian Shangdi).
-It was established in the 25th year of the Daoguang reign of the Qing Dynasty (1845) by Cai Daping and five other merchants from Shuijiao, at the front of Wuqi Harbor, and has become one of the local centers of faith.
-Inside the temple, there is a plaque inscribed with "Weizhao Yingyu," which serves as a witness to the Dai Chaochun Incident.
-This plaque was presented as an offering by Wang Zhen, the magistrate of Changhua, and Zheng Rong, the defense commander, in the 3rd year of the Tongzhi reign (1864) to express gratitude to Xuantian Shangdi.
+Wuchi Zhenwu Temple is dedicated to Zhenwu (also known as Xuantian Shangdi).
+It was established in the 25th year of the Daoguang Emperor during the Qing Dynasty (1845) by Tsai Da-Pin and five other merchants from Shuijiao.
+It is one of the local centers of faith located in front of Wuchi Harbor at that time.
+Inside the temple, there is a plaque that reads "Weizhao Yingyu," which serves as a witness to the Daichaochun Incident.
+This plaque was presented by Wang Zhen, the magistrate of Changhua, and Zheng Rong, the garrison commander, in gratitude to Xuantian Shangdi in the 3rd year of the Tongzhi Emperor (1864).

 Zhenwu Temple Introduction